jeroenpeeters/thesis/thesis/source/18_cd_at_the_development_organization.md

       links:
         - db

-Click Save changes

-Start app reporting
+Click 'Save changes' and start the application.

 ### Selenium
-#### Add selenium to Docker dashboard
+#### Add Selenium to Docker dashboard
-Go to Docker dashboard > Apps > New App
+Go to the Docker Dashboard user interface, click 'Apps', 'New App'.
 Enter the following app definition:

     name: selenium
     version: official